 Matt asked me my previous/current compensation and then made an offer.
 I accepted it.
 I didn’t negotiate it because it was enough for me and I really wanted to work at Automattic.

 I have been working full time for Automattic for almost 3 years now.
 If you’re interested in working at Automattic, checkout https://automattic.com/work-with-us/

 Update: I have made two roles switches in the past 3 years.
-In Jan 2019, I became a team lead for one of the four APAC Jetpack support teams.
-And in Jun 2020, I became a junior software engineer, working on WooCommerce extensions.
+In January 2019, I became a team lead for one of the four APAC Jetpack support teams.
+And in June 2020, I became a junior software engineer, joining a team that works on WooCommerce extensions.